sgsokol/influx/doc/intro.rst

 Moreover, ``influx_s`` provides:

- - both cumomer and EMU formalisms for describing label distribution in the metabolites;
+ - both cumomer and EMU frameworks for describing label distribution in the metabolites;
+ - parallel experiment treatment;
  - metabolite concentration estimation in particular stationary contexts (since v2.0.
 A methodology behind metabolite concentration evaluation is not yet published at the moment of this writing.);
  - a possibility to deal with metabolite pool confusion appearing either in compartmentation or in coelution;
  - taking into account non carbon carrying fluxes like the balances of ADP/ATP, H2O, energy, electrons and so on;